 For articles published under the subscription model, the authors transfer copyright to WAS.

 Regardless of whether they choose to publish open access or subscription with WAS, authors have many of the same rights under our publishing agreement, which support their need to share, disseminate and maximize the impact of their research.

-Regardless of how the author chooses to publish with Elsevier, their institution has the right to use articles for classroom teaching and internal training.
+Regardless of how the author chooses to publish with WAS, their institution has the right to use articles for classroom teaching and internal training.

 WAS publishes its own journals (referred to here as WAS Journals) and journals owned by third parties (referred to here as Hosted Journals).
 When we refer to Journals, we include both WAS Journals and Hosted Journals.